Energy Transfer Debt, Leverage, Downgrade, And Distributions (NYSE:ET)

 We know management's already yanking the first lever, cut capex/opex.
 From the 1Q 2020 earnings conference call:

-CEO Tom Long
+CFO Tom Long

 ...we have identified and are executing on significant cost-cutting initiatives both in our corporate offices as well as our field operations.
 As a result, we expect to save $200 million to $250 million relative to our 2020 budget.
 We have also further reviewed our growth capital expenditures for 2020 including project spend today, completion date, economic impact on delaying particular projects, and near-term cash flows.

-Note: Editor's note: This article was amended on 6/4/2020 to reflect minor adjustments to the text and a clarification on the EBITDA figure provided by management.
-Note to readers: I believe Energy Transfer will have to guide 2020 EBITDA down.
-1Q 2020 management adjusted EBITDA was $2.64 billion.
-It stands to reason 2Q 2020 results will be worse than the first quarter.
-I'd be surprised if ET can make current guidance.